Soothe, balance, and pamper your skin with this gentle DIY rose face mask. The simple, natural ingredients are perfect for all skin types.

-- 1/3 cup dried organic rose petals, powdered* (found here on Mountain Rose Herbs, here on Bulk Herb Store, or here on Amazon)
+- 1/3 cup dried organic rose petals, powdered* (I recommend Mountain Rose Herbs, but you can also find them on Amazon)

-- Combine the clay, powdered oats, and powdered rose petals in a small bowl and transfer to a sealed container for storage.
-I like to reuse small half-pint jars for this.
+- Combine the clay, powdered oats, and powdered rose petals in a small bowl and transfer to a small glass jar for storage.

-- Apply the mask in a thick layer to the face and neck, wait about 15 minutes, then gently rinse off using warm water and a soft washcloth.
-I like using quality microfiber washcloths, but any will do.
+- Apply the mask in a thick layer to your face, under your chin, and on your neck (if you’d like).
+Wait about 15 minutes, then gently rinse off using warm water and a soft washcloth.

-- Follow up with a light moisturizer or a few drops of jojoba oil while the skin is still damp.
+- Follow-up with your favorite moisturizer while your skin is still damp.

 If you use this mask weekly, you might experience fewer breakouts, smoother skin, and a clearer complexion.
 It’s a great way to give yourself a break after a full week or hard day, too.